bucketco/bucket-javascript-sdk/packages/cli/README.md

 Options:

-- `--port`: Port to run the SSE server on (defaults to 8050, "auto" for random port)
+- `--port`: Port to run the SSE server on (defaults to 8050, "auto" for random port).
-- `--app-id`: App ID to use
+- `--app-id`: App ID to use.

 This will start an SSE server at `http://localhost:8050/sse` by default which you can connect to using your [client of choice](https://modelcontextprotocol.io/clients).
 Below are examples that work for [Cursor](https://www.cursor.com/) and [Claude Desktop](https://claude.ai/download).